 Double Genealogy: the Adoption Witness; Update 2, Addendum 6

-Little was known of John Kelly; he was born about 1859 in the US, and resided in Lanarkshire Scotland from 1881-1882, working as a farm servant.² ³ His family was not identified.
+Little was known of John Kelly; he was born in the US about 1859 and resided in Lanarkshire Scotland from 1881-1882 where he worked as a farm servant.² ³ His family was not identified.

 Our underlying mission, then, was to uncover a familial connection for John Kelly, to someone within the adoptive family of our grandfather.
 That is, if one existed.

 Scotland’s Census 1871 held fewer than twenty John of any surname, who were US-born about 1860.² Only one was of a family name, but he was quickly eliminated from consideration.

 John Pratt, born 1860 US, proved more interesting.
 His 1871 census was for the Partick District of Govan Parish, in Glasgow.² ³ We could not find his birth registration.
 He was grandson to the widow Isabella Pratt, in a household otherwise, of unmarried women.
 One such was Sarah Pratt, a music teacher and Isabella’s daughter.
 She was a tad on the older side of child-bearing when John Pratt had been born.

 There were some immediate “aha” in this find:

 - Our grandfather’s adoptive family was located by River Clyde in Partick in 1891.³

 - John Pratt’s parents were not disclosed in this 1871 encounter.
 He could be spinster Sarah’s son, via an unknown Kelly.